yupseth/quiz-single-page-app/README.md

 ### Challanges

 As a self-taught web developer, there was no scarcity of challenges throughout the development processes of this project.
-However, they concluded in a set of **valuable knowledge aquisitions**:
+However, they concluded in a set of ==valuable knowledge aquisitions==:

 #### JavaScript:

 - Understanding how API calls work
 - Improving the understanding of manipulating large collections of data
 - Managing to alternate between different stages of game-play in a single page app
-- Populating the dropdown options using DOM.
+- Populating the dropdown options using DOM manipulation
-- Generating answer buttons with predictable behaviour using DOM
+- Generating answer buttons with predictable behaviour using DOM manipulation

 #### CSS:

-- Implementing an accessible way of hiding the irrelevant screens in accordance with the game-stage
+- Implementing a way of hiding the irrelevant screens in accordance with the game-stage
 - Displaying consistent (and responsive) styles for desktop, tablet, and mobile screens
 - Creating custom difficulty slider
 - Creating an animated loader